-MR LOH YIH MR NEO GIM KIONG Disclosure applicable to the appointment of of Director only Any prior experience as a director of a listed company?
+LOH YIH NEO GIM KIONG Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
 N/A N/A If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
 Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).

-Mr Loh Yih was an independent Non-Executive Director and a member of the Audit Committee of Trek 2000 International Limited from May 2017 to May 2018.
-He assisted in the investigation of suspicious transactions and management irregularities in Trek 2000 International Limited.
+- 1 The wholly-owned subsidiary of Acesian Partners Limited, Acesian Star (S) Pte.
+Ltd. ("ASPL") is under liquidation by an Order of Court made on 12 October 2020. - 2 Sen Yue Holdings Ltd ("SYH") is under judicial management, granted by the Court on 10 May 2021.
+Mr. Neo Gim Kiong was the Executive Director of SYH. - Mr. Loh Yih was an Independent Non-Executive Director and a member of the Audit Committee of Trek 2000 International Limited ("Trek2000") from May 2017 to May 2018.
+He assisted in the investigations of suspicious transactions and management irregularities in Trek2000.
 Subsequently, he resigned on 8 May 2018.

-2 Around 2013, Mr Neo was investigated by Commercial Affairs Department ("CAD") regarding his involvement for the non-compliance of Section 162 of the Companies Act, Cap.
-50 in relation to the grant of staff loan to a director of a subsidiary of a Singapore Listed company around October 2009 without prior shareholder approval of that subsidiary.
-Mr Neo was the Chief Executive Officer of the listed company at the relevant time.
+Mr. Neo Gim Kiong was an Independent Non-Executive Director of Trek2000 from July 2017 and he retired in April 2018. - Neo Gim Kiong was a director of SYH from April 2015 to April 2021.
+Upon his resignation as a Director, he remains as a Chief Executive Officer of SYH.
+He had lodged a police report on behalf of SYH in relation to certain findings by the internal auditor about the Chairman of SYH.
+A Commercial Affairs Department ("CAD") investigation was commenced on 27 January 2021 (further details of which can be found in the announcements of SYH) against the Chairman of SYH, and SYH was ordered to produce certain documents and information in relation to offences under the Penal Code (Cap.
+224) and the Securities and Futures Act (Cap.
+289).
+ACRA is also conducting their own investigation into the affairs of SYH, and Neo Gim Kiong has assisted in the same. - Around 2013, Neo Gim Kiong was investigated by CAD regarding his involvement for the non-compliance of Section 162 of the Companies Act 1967 in relation to the grant of staff loan to a director of a subsidiary of a Singapore Listed company around October 2009 without prior shareholder approval of that subsidiary.
+Neo Gim Kiong was the Chief Executive Officer of the listed company at the relevant time.
 The staff loan was a sum of \$\$50,000, which was granted to that subsidiary's director to pay for medical expenses of his mother, was granted with joint approval of the Chairman of the board of listed company in accordance with the authority approval matrix of the listed company, and the Group Financial Controller/Company Secretary was also involved in handling the procedures relating to the loan.
 The staff loan was repaid in full by the relevant director in May 2010.
-Mr Neo was issued with a letter of warning by CAD in January 2014 in relation to the same.
+Neo Gim Kiong was issued with a letter of warning by CAD in January 2014 in relation to the same.
 No charges were filed.